Top 9 Venture Capital Firms Investing in Hardware Startups

 2. Cisco

-A key priority for Cisco is artificial intelligence, highlighted by their recent $1 billion AI investment fund.
-Their portfolio includes major AI players like Cohere, Mistral AI, and Scale AI, showing a focus on backing established leaders in the space.
+A key priority for the firm is artificial intelligence, underscored by its $1 billion AI investment fund launched in 2024.
+Their portfolio features AI leaders like Cohere, Mistral AI, and Scale AI, signaling a strong preference for enterprise-grade AI platforms.

 - Investor type: Corporate Venture Capital